The Complete IB Physics Internal Assessment Guide (2025 Syllabus)

 Criterion D: Evaluation (6 marks)

-Your evaluation mark is closely related to your analysis mark.
+Your evaluation mark is closely related to your conclusion mark.
 If you have discussed the origins and propagation of uncertainties throughout the analysis of results, you will already be scoring highly in this area.

-More advanced students may want to discuss the distribution of error, and whether it follows an approximately normal distribution or if it is skewed towards the centre or to either tails, however this would be an optional extension rather than a necessity.
+More advanced students may want to discuss the distribution of error, and whether it follows an approximately normal distribution or if it is skewed towards the centre or to either tail, however this would be an optional extension rather than a necessity.

 You should also discuss the validity of your experiment, which is determined by how well you controlled your variables.
 In other words, you need to show that any changes in your dependent variable were solely caused by changes in the independent variable, solidifying the causal link between the two.

-A discussion of accuracy should also be included, however this should be much shorter than the discussion of validity.
+A discussion of accuracy should also be included; however, this should be much shorter than the discussion of validity.

 Following this, you should discuss any possible changes or extensions to your methodology.
 These should not be too ambitious (using a high-powered microscope to measure the distance travelled by a projectile), but be informed by what you found problematic or difficult in conducting your IA.